Nerian/github_subversion_converter/README.md

 Current Status
 ====================================

-* Transferring full GitHub repo to another SVN repo works. | it's done
+* Transferring full GitHub repo to another SVN repo works. | it's done!
-* Transferring full GitHub repo to another SVN repo that already have commits | it's done
+* Transferring full GitHub repo to another SVN repo that already have commits | it's done!
-* Make commits retain the author name | it's done.
+* Make commits retain the author name | it's done!
-* Make commits retain the commit message | it's done.
+* Make commits retain the commit message | it's done!
+* Create command line tool so GitSC can be used |  On it!

 * Make commits have the right date it is not done.